What is HCC (a type of liver cancer)?

 Owkin HCC capabilities Impact on Liver Cancer

 Owkin’s HCC offering aims to power medical research, accelerate drug development and improve clinical care.

 With Owkin Studio, medical researchers can access expert-curated models via our collaborative software platform featuring state-of-the-art AI models.
 (To learn more, explore the HCCInterpret predictive model on the TCGA validation cohort via Owkin Studio demo.)
 Researchers will also have access to a hands-on application of our model.
 They can use it to find new biomarkers of HCC and gain invaluable research insights into the disease.

 - Pharmaceutical Impact

-Owkin’s data access, models, and know-how built within our HCC Loop apply to Pharma at all stages of the drug development pipeline.
+Owkin’s data access, models, and know-how built within our HCC capabilities apply to Pharma at all stages of the drug development pipeline.
 Such elements are accessible via one of our pharma solutions.
 You can see the tangible impact in the application of both of our HCC models.

 HCCInterpret leads to the identification of biomarkers of survival.
 This can be a great lead for pharmaceutical companies to narrow down druggable targets for HCC and enhance the HCC drug development process.